 Probate is the process by which the court administers the estate of a person who has passed, and settles all unresolved issues as well as oversees the distribution of any remaining property.

-There are various types of administration procedures- each depending on the size of an estate and the number of beneficiaries and interested parties involved.
+There are various estate administration procedures depending on the size of the estate, as well as the number and age of beneficiaries and/or interested parties.
 Having an experienced probate lawyer will ensure that all aspects of this process are correctly handled, estate tax returns are filed and the balance of the estate is distributed in an expeditious manner.

 Historically, the term Probate refers to the process where a court determines the validity of a Last Will and Testament.
 Currently, this term is also used for the legal proceeding where the estate of a decedent is opened and administered through to its conclusion.